vuejs/vitepress/docs/zh/reference/default-theme-config.md

 - Type: `string`
 - Default: `Return to top`

-Can be used to customize the label of the returnToTop.
+Can be used to customize the label of the return to top button.
 This label is only displayed in the mobile view.

+## langMenuLabel

+- Type: `string`
+- Default: `Change language`

+Can be used to customize the aria-label of the language toggle button in navbar.
+This is only used if you're using [i18n](../guide/i18n).